Accepting an Early Settlement for a Lyft/Uber Accident Is a Huge Mistake

 Did you know that nearly 70 million people are using Uber’s rideshare services worldwide?
-There are many benefits to using a rideshare service like Lyft and Uber, such as saving money on parking fees and taking the guesswork out of who will be the designated driver on Saturday night.
-While many people flock to rideshare services for their convenience and supposed safety, they can encounter the same kinds of risks as any vehicle on the road.
+There are many benefits to using a rideshare service like Lyft and Uber.
+It saves us money on gas, removes the stress of parking fees, and it takes the guesswork out of who will be the designated driver on Saturday night.
+While many people flock to rideshare services for convenience, a Lyft or Uber accident can still happen.

 When a Lyft or Uber accident happens, who you’re going to hold liable for your injuries could vary depending on the circumstances.
 Though both Uber and Lyft have $1,000,000 insurance policies to cover the cost of injuries passengers sustain while using their services, it’s hard to gauge just how extensive your injuries are by the time the insurance company offers you an early settlement.
 Unfortunately, accepting a settlement too fast can spell trouble for you and your health later on.

 The answer is usually that injured victims need money.
 After a Lyft or Uber accident, it’s not uncommon for those involved to suffer significant injuries such as spinal cord damage or broken bones, both of which could make completing your daily tasks or job responsibilities impossible.

 Between being out of work, the increased costs of housekeeping, and ongoing medical expenses, injured accident victims may feel pressured to accept an early settlement so they can get the money they need to get back on track.
 However, that’s usually the problem as it’s impossible to know what you may need in the future.